South End Small Business Saturday

-200+ local businesses, 70 places to eat and drink, free trolley rides throughout the district.
-Maps will be up for grabs throughout the neighborhood but you can also snag a digital copy of one here.
+150 local shops, 70 places to eat and drink, and free trolley rides throughout the district.
+Maps and free shopping totes will be up for grabs throughout the neighborhood.

-Park anywhere or ride in on the light rail: we’ve got you covered so you can leave your car and spend the day carefree.
-Park once (list below) and then hop on one of the free history trolleys sponsored by Novel Stonewall Station to get around the district from shop to shop.
+Park anywhere, grab a rideshare, scootershare or ride in on the light rail: we’ve got you covered so you can leave your car and spend the day carefree.
+Park once (list below) and then hop on one of the free trolleys to get around the district from shop to shop.

-Start your day in one of the three festival hubs:
+Start your day in one of the four festival hubs:

 Getting Here, Parking Here